Enter the Hatchling Engine: a powerfull game creation tool!

 Of course as this is the first implementation, he still has to work out some minor kinks, but initial results are very promising!

 Multi-stage rendering is now also featured and will allow future developers to add multiple layers of post-processing shaders.
 Think of effects such as SSAO and bloom.

 The engine now has a custom message handler so that warning and error messages can be send on request to whatever display the developer wants (i.e. console, a text panel).
 Developers can also create their own messages in their code, this will make debugging much easier.

 The Buoyant physic engine is coming together nicely too as the base collision detection systems are almost complete.
-Care has been taken to make the physics engine works as efficiently as possible in large open worlds and soon we will able to start focusing on the boat physics for our upcoming title Splash Hazard.
+Care has been taken to make the physics engine works as efficiently as possible in large open worlds.

 Copyright 2018 Evil Turtle Productions.
 All Rights Reserved.